Vaimalama Chaves: Miss France 2019

 Preparations for Miss France began in November 2018, with Chaves traveling to Paris for pre-pageant activities, Mauritius for the pageant's overseas trip, and then to Lille to begin rehearsals.

 The finals were held on 15 December 2018, at the Zénith de Lille.
 Chaves advanced from the thirty contestants to the top twelve, later also advancing to the top five.
 She went on to be crowned Miss France 2019 by outgoing titleholder Maëva Coucke, with her first runner-up being Ophély Mézino of Guadeloupe.
-Chaves was the first Tahitian representative to be crowned Miss France in twenty years, after Mareva Galanter was crowned Miss France 1999, and only the fourth Tahitian crowned ever.
+Chaves was the first Tahitian representative to be crowned Miss France in twenty years, after Mareva Galanter was crowned Miss France 1999, and only the fifth Tahitian crowned ever.
 Following her win, Chaves became a knight of the Order of Tahiti Nui, one of the highest civilian honors in French Polynesia.

 On 25 June 2019, Chaves announced that she would not represent France at Miss World 2019 or Miss Universe 2019, as she would rather accompany the contestants of Miss France 2020 during their trip to Tahiti, which would have conflicted with preparation for the international pageants.
 Her first runner-up, Ophély Mézino, was appointed as Miss World France 2019, while her predecessor, Maëva Coucke, was appointed to represent France at Miss Universe 2019.
 She completed her reign on 14 December 2019, after crowning Clémence Botino as her successor during Miss France 2020.